 Attending the Professional Coaching Skills course will equip you with the tools and capabilities to coach at the most effective levels within your school.
 We get fabulous feedback and can put you in touch with previous attendees.

 This programme will open your doors to the coaching world, and give you a diverse yet solid education in the principles, competencies, implementation and practice of coaching.
-It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coach Federation.
+It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coaching Federation.

 - We use double loop learning to ensure you learn about yourself, as well as the skills, knowledge and understanding you need to be the best coach you can be.